Carolingian Empire: Reign of Louis the Pious and Civil War (814–843)

 Louis the Pious' reign as emperor was unexpected; as the third son of Charlemagne, he was originally crowned King of Aquitaine at three years old.
 With the deaths of his older siblings, he went from "a boy who became a king to a man who would be emperor."
 Although his reign was mostly overshadowed by the dynastic struggle and resultant civil war, as his epithet states, he was highly interested in matters of religion.
 One of the first things he did was "ruling the people by law and with the wealth of his piety," namely by restoring churches.
 "The Astronomer" (Note: An unknown anonymous author, see Vita Hludovici) states that during his kingship of Aquitaine he "built up the study of reading and singing, and also the understanding of divine and worldly letters, more quickly than one would believe."
 He also made significant effort to restore many monasteries that had disappeared prior to his reign, as well as sponsoring new ones.

 Louis the Pious' reign lacked security; he often had to struggle to maintain control of the empire.
 As soon as he heard of the death of Charlemagne, he hurried to Aachen, where he exiled many of Charlemagne's trusted advisors, such as Wala.
 Wala and his siblings were children of the youngest son of Charles Martel and so were a threat as a potential alternative ruling family.
 Monastic exile was a tactic Louis used heavily in his early reign to strengthen his position and remove potential rivals.
 In 817 his nephew King Bernard of Italy rebelled against him because he was discontent with being the vassal of Lothar, Louis' eldest son.
 The rebellion was quickly put down by Louis, and by 818 Bernard was captured and punished—the punishment of death was commuted to blinding.
-However, the trauma of the procedure ending up killing him two days later.
+However, the trauma of the procedure ended up killing him two days later.
 Italy was brought back into imperial control.
 In 822, Louis' show of penance for Bernard's death greatly reduced his prestige as emperor to the nobility; some suggest it opened him up to clerical domination.